 - (a).
 First Year (Fall Start).
-During the Fall semester of the first-year, full-time students are required to take the following courses: Academic Lab (1 credit), Civil Procedure I (3 credits), Contracts I (3 credits), Criminal Law (3 credits), LRWA I (3 credits), and Torts I (3 credits).
-During the Spring semester of the first year, full-time students are required to take Civil Procedure II (3 credits), Contracts II (3 credits), Property I (3 credits), LRWA II (3 credits), and Torts II (3 credits).
+During the Fall semester of the first-year, full-time students are required to take the following courses: Legal Foundations/Academic Lab (1 credit), Civil Procedure I (3 credits), Contracts I (3 credits), Criminal Law (3 credits), LRWA I (3 credits), and Torts I (3 credits).
+During the Spring semester of the first year, full-time students are required to take Civil Procedure II (3 credits), Contracts II (3 credits), LRWA II (3 credits), Torts II (3 credits), and a "1L Elective" (3 credits).
 These students may also (but are not required to) take up to six (6) credits during the Summer session following the first year.
 However, students whose grade point average at the end of the first semester of their first year is less than a 2.0 are not eligible to register to take courses in the Summer session.
-First-year full-time students whose GPA is 2.2 or below at the end of their first fall semester will be pre-registered and must take and pass Legal Methods (3 credits) in their first spring semester in lieu of a spring semester required course.
+First-year full-time students whose GPA is 2.2 or below at the end of their first fall semester will be pre-registered and must take and pass Legal Methods (3 credits) in their first spring semester as their "1L Elective".
 The required course that is substituted must be taken the next time it is offered by the Law School. - (b).
 First Year (Spring Start).
 If the Law School offers a Spring start, full-time students starting in the Spring semester are required to take the following courses: Academic Lab (1-credit), Civil Procedure I, Contracts I, Property I, LRWA I, and Torts I. During the Summer semester, these students are required to take the following courses: Civil Procedure II (3 credits), Contracts II (3 credits), and Torts II (3 credits).
 January-Start students whose GPA is below 2.2 at the end of summer semester of their first year will be pre-registered and must take and pass Legal Methods (3 credits) in the fall semester of their second year in lieu of a fall semester required course. - (c).
 Second Year.
-Students who started their 1L year in the Fall semester are required to take Property II (3 credits), Constitutional Law I (3 credits), Evidence (3 credits), LWRA III (3 credits) and either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered) during their 2L Fall Semester.
-For the Spring semester, these same students must register for Criminal Procedure (3 credits), Constitutional Law II (3 credits), Business
+Students who started their 1L year in the Fall semester are required to take Real Property (4 credits), Constitutional Law I (3 credits), Evidence (3 credits), an elective (2-3 credits) and either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered) during their 2L Fall Semester.
+For the Spring semester, these same students must register for

-Organizations (3 credits), Mastering Legal Principles I (3 credits), and either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered).
-For students who started their 1L year in the Spring semester, if offered, they are required to take Criminal Law (3 credits), Constitutional Law I (3 credits), LWRA II (3 credits), Evidence (3 credits), Property II (3 credits), and either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered) in the 2L Fall Semester, and Criminal Procedure, LWRA III, Constitutional Law II, Business Organizations, Mastering Legal Principles I, and either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered) in the Spring semester.
+Criminal Procedure (3 credits), Constitutional Law II (3 credits), Business Organizations (3 credits), Mastering Legal Principles I (3 credits), and either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered) or another elective (2-3 credits).
+For students who started their 1L year in the Spring semester, if offered, they are required to take Criminal Law (3 credits), Constitutional Law I (3 credits), LWRA II (3 credits), Evidence (3 credits), Property II (3 credits), and either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered) in the 2L Fall Semester, and Criminal Procedure, LWRA III, Constitutional Law II, Business Organizations, Mastering Legal Principles I, and either Wills Trust & Estates, Domestic Relations, Sales, Advanced Evidence, Advanced Criminal Procedure, Remedies or Sales & Secured Transactions (as may be offered) in the Spring semester.